rgodishela-learning/miniature-lamp/profile.md

 - 5+ Years as Lead Member of Technical Staff

 ### ATMECS Technologies Pvt.
 Ltd.
-- 2.9 Years as Associate Lead, DevOps
+- 2.9 Years as Tech Lead, DevOps

 ### Verizon
 - 3.8 Years as Specialist in System Administration